Awaji puppets that have been handed down to various places

 Rokusaburo Ichimura, Zamoto

 Awaji puppeteers were deeply involved in the development of the Ina Basin puppet show.
 Rokusaburo Ichimura is known as a book that widely performed Ina Basin and Mino.
-Kuzo Ichimura and Tokizo Yoshida taught Furuta dolls, Shigezaburo Yoshida taught Kuroda dolls, Chigazo Morikawa taught Kono dolls, and Kuzo, Shigezaburo and Chigazo ended their lives locally.
+Kuzo Ichimura and Tokizo Yoshida taught Furuta dolls, Shigezaburo Yoshida taught Kuroda dolls, Chigazo Morikawa taught Kono dolls, and Kuzo, Shigezaburo and Sengazo ended their lives locally.
 The "Michikabo Biography" that they conveyed is still carefully handed down.

 The first puppeteer in Awaji to set foot in Ina Valley is Rokusaburo Ichimura, as far as historical materials can confirm.
-Rokusaburo is a sitting book that lasted for at least two generations.
-However, at that time, it can be seen from the "Hikida Family Document" that he was sued by the seat of Sanjo Village in the 5th year of the Horeki calendar because he raised the sign of "Kan'en Moronoji" which was prohibited from use.
+Rokusaburo is a book that lasted for at least two generations.
+However, at that time, it can be seen from the "Hikida Family Document" that he was sued by Sanjo-mura's seat in the 5th year of the Horeki calendar because he raised the sign of "Kan'en Moronoji", which was prohibited from use.
 In addition, Rokusaburo's name appears to be the signature of the agreement document of the Zamoto organization in the "Hiketa Family Document".
 He signed the "Kaku" in the 6th year of the Genbun (1741) and the "Kaku" in the 3rd year of the Horeki (1753).
 Prior to the prestigious Ichimura Rokunosuke, he signed the first of the five seats of Ichimura.

 Rokusaburo first appeared in Inatani's record in March 1724.
 Invited by the Ogasawara clan, the flagship of Izuki (Miho, Iida City), he performed Ningyo Joruri and received three minutes as Hanayo ("Ogasawara Clan's Diary").
 Mr. Ogasawara seems to have liked Ningyo Joruri, and in 1846 he encouraged Ningyo Joruri for the daily comfort of the villagers.